-Chinese 5 Elements Theory
+Chinese Five Element Theory

 Everything, including the human body, is made of 5 cosmic forces or energies (also referred to as elements) interacting with each other.
 Life is about all five energies and the expressions of these energies being in flow!